-As solar panels have no moving parts, very little service and maintenance is required.
-To keep your solar panels generating efficiently we recommend an annual service to ensure your system is kept in full working order and any fault or drop in generation is flagged immediately and resolved.
-With average rain fall most panels are self-cleaning, but depending on local weather conditions, bird activity and overhanging trees your panels may also require an occasional clean.
-It’s unlikely that this will be an annual requirement, but an annual check will ensure that you do not lose generation due to dirty panels.
+To keep your solar panels generating efficiently we recommend an annual service to ensure your system is kept in full working order and any fault or drop in a generation is identified and resolved.
+With average rainfall most panels are self-cleaning, but depending on local weather conditions, bird activity and overhanging trees your panels may also require an occasional clean.
+It’s unlikely that this will be an annual requirement, but a yearly check will ensure that you do not lose generation due to dirty panels.

 Geo Green Solar Panel Maintenance & Servicing Plans